Boom! You hit the wall.

 Prepare your mind and space by limiting distractions

-First, open a document in your preferred word-processing software (try this site if you know Editor Ed’s gonna show up for sure).
+First, open a document in your preferred word-processing software.
 Why are you writing?
 Because we need to access ideas, and most ideas start with words.
 They could change into another medium, but this is a great place to start.

 Second, begin to write.
 What about?
 Well, how about the project you’re working on or that’s coming up?